 I tried two different bagel recipes.
 The first was Peter Reinhart’s updated bagel recipe from Artisan Breads Every Day.
 I used 50% more yeast than called for since I thought that my German yeast was regular active dry not instant, but it turned out that it was instant, so I probably used too much.
 I think my salt is in between fine and coarse kosher salt, so I ended up using somewhere in between the two volume amounts.
 But then the dough ended up tasting very salty, so I left the salt out of the poaching liquid.

 The second recipe I tried was Jo Goldenberg’s recipe, by way of Serious Eats.
 Again, however, I screwed up the yeast.
 I forgot that I was doubling the recipe and only put in one recipe’s worth of yeast.
-When I realized my mistake I added it with more water, but then the dough was too wet and I had to add tons more flour.
+When I realized my mistake I added it with (along more water), but then the dough was too wet and I had to add tons more flour.
 But I ran out of the 1050 high protein flour and had to go back to normal flour.
 When doubled the recipe calls for 2 Tbs. of salt, which seems absurd, but I didn’t cut it back (or maybe I cut it a little, but not enough).
 The bagels ended up extremely salty.
 Other than that, however, the general flavor and consistency wasn’t all that different from the Reinhart recipe (which has much different proportions and calls for an overnight rest in the fridge).
-But they outside was definitely chewier, as we boiled them longer.
+But the outside was definitely chewier, as we boiled them longer.

 For the Reinhart batch we boiled the bagels for 1 minute per side, but the outside wasn’t quite as chewy as we liked, so for the second (Goldenberg) batch we boiled them for 2 minutes per side, which was perhaps a bit too much.
 Next time I’ll try 1.5 minutes per side.
 Another thing that was a little strange about the bagels was that they came out super dark, I think because of the malt syrup in the poaching liquid.
 The bagels that were poached for two minutes per side were so brown they almost looked burnt.
 We topped all our bagels with poppy seeds, but next time Derek wants to try onion and/or garlic.